Censorship of TikTok: Russia

 In March 2022, Russia criminalized spreading "misinformation" against its invasion of Ukraine.
 TikTok then banned any new uploads and only allowed old videos that were uploaded within Russia.

 TikTok has weathered Russia intelligence crackdown by controlling and cutting off Russian users from the outside world, while also allowing national propaganda.

 United Kingdom

 In March 2023, the UK government announced that TikTok would be banned on electronic devices used by ministers and other employees, amid security concerns relating to the app's handling of user data.
 The same month, the BBC told all employees to delete TikTok from their devices unless the app was being used for work purposes.

 On 4 March 2025, the Information Commissioner's Office began an investigation into TikTok, Reddit, and Imgur for using different algorithms that engage users with content potentially diverting children's attention.
 The ICO is concerned about these platforms promoting inappropriate or harmful content to children.
-Britain should take tougher action on social media to prevent children from having direct access to harmful or age-inappropriate content and implement age verification or content restrictions based on age limits to comply with Online Safety Act 2023.
+The Online Safety Act 2023 mandated that online platforms such as TikTok prevent children from accessing harmful or age-inappropriate content through age-checking measures and content restrictions.